-Activity (Priority actions) Objective Specific action Achieved / ongoing Actions Foreseen Actions following up the socio- economic impact of changes in biodiversity for socio-economic impacts of changes in biodiversity socio-economic effects of changes in biodiversity 2.
-Implement standard monitoring protocols through partnerships between people and nature, Biosphere reserves are ideal to test and demonstrate approaches to sustainable monitoring these 12) Assess the potential impact of climate change and rise in sea level on Mediterranean coastal and marine biodiversity a) Inventory and monitor of biodiversity elements and/or areas likely to be impacted by climate change Geographical identification of priority areas likely to be threatened by climate change and rise in sea level Establish a monitoring network to describe long-term change WWF: 2 degree study for the Mediterranean (WWF Italy) Potential impact of sea level rise in the sea turtle nesting habitat of Laganas Bay in Zakynthos Island, Greece (WWF International, Greece) BERN CONVENTION: The Bern Convention has set up a new Group of Experts on Biodiversity and Climate Change to exchange information and review the effects of climate change on the biological diversity covered by the Bern Convention, including species and habitats, protected areas, and ecological networks, as well as to propose advice and guidance for use in developing appropriate adaptation and management policies and actions to help Parties address the challenges of climate change in the implementation of the Convention and its objectives.
+Activity (Priority actions) Objective Specific action Achieved / ongoing Actions Foreseen Actions following up the socio- economic impact of changes in biodiversity for socio-economic impacts of changes in biodiversity socio-economic effects of changes in biodiversity2.
+Implement standard monitoring protocols development, social development and environmental protection, through partnerships between people and nature, Biosphere reserves are ideal to test and demonstrate approaches to sustainable development at a regional scale. monitoring these 12) Assess the potential impact of climate change and rise in sea level on Mediterranean coastal and marine biodiversity a) Inventory and monitor of biodiversity elements and/or areas likely to be impacted by climate change priority areas likely to be threatened by climate change and rise in sea level WWF: 2 degree study for the Mediterranean (WWF Italy) Potential impact of sea level rise in the sea turtle nesting habitat of Laganas Bay in Zakynthos Island, Greece (WWF International, Greece) BERN CONVENTION: The Bern Convention has set up a new Group of Experts on Biodiversity and Climate Change to exchange information and review the effects of climate change on the biological diversity covered by the Bern Convention, including species and habitats, protected areas, and ecological networks, as well as to propose advice and guidance for use in developing appropriate adaptation and management policies and actions to help Parties address the challenges of climate change in the implementation of the Convention and its objectives.
 UNESCO: Biosphere Reserves are promoted as sites for monitoring the impacts of climate change.
 An example is the Global Change in Mountain Regions (GLOCHAMORE) project based on some 25 mountain biosphere reserves in all continents that serve as monitoring and study sites.
 The first meeting of the group of experts will be held in June 2007; an interim report will be submitted to the Bern Convention's Standing Committee in November 2007; and specific guidance to Parties will be prepared in 2008.
-UNESCO: A research
+UNESCO: A research strategy has been worked out to: detect